eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 `@eslint/markdown` currently uses `mdast-util-from-markdown` from the mdast ecosystem. [`satteri`](https://github.com/bruits/satteri) is a high-performance Markdown and MDX processor that parses Markdown in Rust and exposes the result to JavaScript as mdast.
 Its [`markdownToMdast()`](https://satteri.bruits.org/docs/entry-points/#trees-without-compiling) API supports CommonMark and GFM as well as frontmatter and math parsing.
 Initial experiments indicate that it can support most of the cases already implemented by `@eslint/markdown`, although broader compatibility testing is still required.

-Changing the default parser to a native parser is not currently suitable.
-Native Node.js addons require binaries for each supported operating system and architecture, while browser environments require a separate WebAssembly build and loading code.
-Adding those artifacts to the default installation would increase distribution and maintenance costs for every user, including users who do not need the performance improvement.
+Changing the default parser to `satteri` is not currently suitable.
+Although `satteri` provides a browser-targeted WebAssembly binding, adopting it as the default would add platform-specific native binaries to the default Node.js dependency graph and a WebAssembly artifact and initialization path to the default browser dependency graph.
+This would increase distribution size and introduce additional runtime and bundler compatibility requirements for every user, including users who do not need the performance improvement.

 A parser option solves this by keeping the current portable parser as the default while allowing users to opt into another implementation.
 It also allows users to provide their own mdast-related parser with the syntax plugins they need.
 This proposal adds the option specifically to the Markdown language implementation.
 It does not propose a new parser mechanism for every ESLint language plugins such as JSON and CSS.